switfluors/UNet/README.md

 ### Spatial Attention UNet

 From this conventional UNet, we added a spatial attention mechanism to each of the upsampling layers, proposed from the `Attention U-Net:
-Learning Where to Look for the Pancreas` paper.
+Learning Where to Look for the Pancreas` paper, cited in the [Acknowledgments](#acknowledgments) section below.

 The overall structure can be visualized in the image below: